-In the event of an alleged violation or disagreement over any of the provisions of the Memorandum of Understanding, bargaining unit employees represented by AFSCME, which shall be the exclusive labor organization to represent such employees, shall have the right to file grievances in accordance with the Annotated Code of Maryland, Education Article, Section 13-201 et. seq.
+In the event of an alleged violation or disagreement over any of the provisions of the Memorandum of Understanding, bargaining unit employees represented by AFSCME, which shall be the exclusive labor organization to represent such employees, shall have the right to file grievances in accordance with Annotated Code of Maryland, Education Article, Section 13-201 et. seq.
+Employees shall file grievances pursuant to Side Letter #2.

 Both parties may have more than one representative in meetings or hearings related to grievances at all steps of the grievance procedure.
 When the number of representatives exceeds two (2) (including a translator) the Union will provide notice to the University as to the reasons for the additional representative.
-However, in no case, shall either party have more than three (3) representatives present, including the translator.
+However, in no case shall either party have more than three (3) representatives present, including the translator.